wombleton/gitlaw-nz/acts/T/Trade in Endangered Species Act 1989.md

     *   (b) is intended to be exported or re-exported from New Zealand otherwise than in accordance with this Act.

-    (2) Every person who commits an offence against subsection (1) in respect of a specimen of an endangered species is liable on conviction on indictment,---
+    (2) Every person who commits an offence against subsection (1) in respect of a specimen of an endangered species is liable on conviction,---

     *   (a) in the case of a natural person, to imprisonment for a term not exceeding 5 years or to a fine not exceeding $100,000, or to both:

     *   (b) in the case of a body corporate, to a fine not exceeding $200,000\.

-    (3) Every person who commits an offence against subsection (1) in respect of a specimen of a threatened species is liable on conviction on indictment,---
+    (3) Every person who commits an offence against subsection (1) in respect of a specimen of a threatened species is liable on conviction,---

     *   (a) in the case of a natural person, to imprisonment for a term not exceeding 3 years or to a fine not exceeding $50,000, or to both:

     *   (b) in the case of a body corporate, to a fine not exceeding $100,000\.

-    (4) Every person who commits an offence against subsection (1) in respect of a specimen of an exploited species is liable on summary conviction,---
+    (4) Every person who commits an offence against subsection (1) in respect of a specimen of an exploited species is liable on conviction,---

     *   (a) in the case of a natural person, to a fine not exceeding $37,500: